mBurse provides customized vehicle reimbursement solutions & mileage apps you need to support your organization's mobile employees.

 Here's what those two guidelines mean:

-First, rather than paying a standard allowance or mileage rate to all employees, the employer calculates the rate based on a standard vehicle – a vehicle of the same make and model for all employees, regardless of what vehicle they actually drive.
+Many businesses pay employees a standard allowance or standard mileage rate.
+With FAVR, the employer calculates the rate based on a standard vehicle.
+This vehicle is the same make and model for all employees, regardless of what vehicle they drive.

-The fixed and variable allowance (FAVR) gets its name from the combination of fixed payments and variable payments.
+The fixed and variable allowance (FAVR) is a combination of fixed and variable payments.
+Think of it as the fixed amount of the car allowance and the variable mileage rate.
 These two payments reflect the dual nature of vehicle expenses.
-All drivers experience both fixed costs and variable costs, and these are reflected in the expenses covered by a FAVR allowance.
+All drivers experience fixed and variable costs, which are reflected in the expenses covered by an FAVR allowance.

 Each employee receives a vehicle reimbursement schedule that pays the business use percentage of both types of costs: